-In a world that’s changing more quickly than ever, one thing still holds firm: the importance of reputation, both for individuals, teams, and brands.
-There will be an increase of company and organisational focus on increased engagement with their stakeholders.
-Senior communications and marketing staff must always be ready for what they think may be their risk factors in terms of reputation management.
+Firstly, in a world that’s changing more quickly than ever, one thing still holds firm.
+This is the importance of reputation, both for individuals, teams, and brands.
+There will be an increase in company focus on increased engagement with stakeholders.
+Senior communications and marketing staff must always be ready for what they think their risk factors in terms of reputation management may be.

 However, effectiveness remains to be proven.
 Fiona Fenwick, a reputation manager and author of Stand Out and Step up, says: “Every day another company or individual is held to account for underestimating the value placed on honesty and integrity – the basics for effective reputation management and communication in general.
 Coming years will be busy with ‘fire fighting’ for communicators, marketers, and reputation managers!”

-The rise of artificial intelligence (AI) is ubiquitous and 2019 will be do, or die for practitioners who’ve not yet engaged with the digital revolution.
-The social web has levelled the playing field and the old gatekeepers are no more.
-Telling a good story is no longer enough – PR will be judged on its ability to harness social, improve search, cut across channels and deliver tangible impacts on brand and reputation.
+The rise of artificial intelligence (AI) is ubiquitous.
+2019 will be do or die for practitioners who’ve not yet engaged with the digital revolution.
+The social web has levelled the playing field.
+The old gatekeepers are no more.
+Telling a good story is no longer enough.
+PR will be judged on its ability to harness social, improve search, cut across channels and deliver tangible impacts on brand and reputation.

 Become familiar with key AI concepts

-Martin Waxman, Digital Social Strategist and Trainer, Toronto, echo’s Emma’s views.
+Martin Waxman, Digital Social Strategist, and Trainer, echo’s Emma’s views.
 He says the industry must learn about what artificial intelligence is and does.
-It’s important for PRs and marketers to understand data types, what constitutes data bias.
-In addition, we need to understand the difference between narrow AI, which is single purpose and what will affect us most in the short-term, and artificial general intelligence, which is important, but longer-term consideration.
+It’s important for PRs and marketers to understand data types and what constitutes data bias.
+We need to understand the difference between narrow AI, which is single-purpose and will affect us most in the short-term, and artificial general intelligence.
+This is important, but a longer-term consideration.

 “This won’t be easy as it involves learning to define and grasp the concepts.
 We’ll have to overcome our fear of math to gain a basic understanding of statistical predictions, how AI finds patterns in data, and how to spot identify spurious correlations and results,” explains Martin.
 “With that accomplished, we’ll be able to make informed contributions, and ask questions around ethics, privacy and workplace disruption.”